kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 6. **Property Type**: Choose the property type from the `Property Type` dropdown menu.
 This classification helps categorize the property.

-7. **Province**: Select the province or region where the property is located from the `Province` dropdown.
-This information is vital for geographic referencing.

-8. **Organisation**: The `Organisation` displays the name of the organisation.
+7. **Organisation**: The `Organisation` displays the name of the organisation.

-9. **SAVE PROPERTY INFORMATION**: Once the user has filled in all the necessary details, they can click the `SAVE PROPERTY INFORMATION` button to store this information and proceed with the data upload process.
+8. **SAVE PROPERTY INFORMATION**: Once the user has filled in all the necessary details, they can click the `SAVE PROPERTY INFORMATION` button to store this information and proceed with the data upload process.

 The map enhances the user's ability to work with spatial data and provides valuable insights into the geographical aspects of the user's records.